olivierfriard/boris_docs/create_new_project.rst

 ............................................................................................................................................

-Behaviors within an ethogram can be imported from an existing BORIS project (.boris) using the **Import behaviours from a BORIS project** button.
+Behaviors within an ethogram can be imported from an existing BORIS project (.boris) using the **Import ethogram > from a BORIS project** button.
 BORIS will ask to select a BORIS project file and whether imported behaviors should replace or be appended to the **Ethogram** table.
 Imported behaviors will retain all the previously defined behavior parameters (namely Behavior type, Key, Code, Description, Modifiers and
 Exclusion information).